aaronparker/aaronparker.github.io/_posts/2010-10-26-virtualising-adobe-reader-x.md

 Here's my recommendations for settings that you should configure when creating a transform to install Reader during sequencing:

 * _Personalisation Options_: change the install path if required.
 You can choose to install to the virtual drive; however a VFS install will work as well
 * _Installation Options_: disable the caching of the Reader installer files to reduce the size of the package.
-Choose an unattended install and supress reboot
+Choose an unattended install and suppress reboot
 * _Files and Folders_: add the JavaScript (HideItems.js) to disable additional toolbar buttons and menu items
 * _Registry_: add the bProtectedMode value to the Policies key to disable Protected Mode (more on that below)
 * _Shortcuts_: disable the shortcut added to the Desktop